Site Map | Search Warsailors.com |Merchant Fleet Main Page | Warsailors.com Home

 Final Fate - 1941:

-Ila was on a voyage from Boston to Glasgow, sailing in station 74 of Convoy SC 48 (left Sydney C.B. on Oct.
-5) with a cargo of 2070 tons steel and general when she was hit by 2 torpedoes from U-553 (Thurmann) in the morning of Oct.
-15-1941.
+Ila left Boston again for Sydney, C.B. on Sept.
+25, arriving Sydney on the 28th, departing on Oct.
+5 in station 74 of Convoy SC 48.
+See also cruising order/Commodore's notes and misc. reports.
+She was bound for Glasgow with a cargo of 2070 tons steel and general, but did not make it to her destination.
+In the morning of Oct.
+15, she was hit by 2 torpedoes from U-553 (Thurmann).
 1 torpedo hit below hatch No. 2, the other below the after part of the bridge, both on the starboard side, followed by violent explosions.
 She broke in two and sank immediately, 53 34N 29 57W*.

 The survivors drifted helplessly for 3 hours while the convoy continued.
-They were picked up at dawn by the French corvette Mimosa (Captain Boger Birot) but 3rd Engineer Richard Andresen and Able Seaman Georg Falch died shortly thereafter in spite of the efforts of the corvette's crew to save them.
+They were picked up at dawn by the French corvette Mimosa (one of the escorts - Captain Boger Birot) but 3rd Engineer Richard Andresen and Able Seaman Georg Falch died shortly thereafter in spite of the efforts of the corvette's crew to save them.
 They were buried at sea.

 *Rohwer gives the sinking position as 53 34N 30 10W for Ila and time as 08:23, German time, 2 minutes after the British Silvercedar had been sunk by the same U-boat.
 Captain Johnsen's report states that a ship ahead of them was hit at approximately 04:45 (ship's time), whereupon all of Ila's crew members were called and ordered to be ready by the lifeboats, while Ila attempted to steer clear of the wreckage and people in the water.
 Shortly afterwards, at approx. 04:55, Ila was struck.
 The captain was convinced he had heard the hissing sound of the torpedoes being fired, but the U-boat was not seen.
 Ila's armament consisted of a 4" gun, 1 Hotchkiss, 1 Marlin and 2 Lewis guns.

-M/T Barfonn, D/S Erviken and D/S Rym were also sunk in this battle.
+M/T Barfonn, D/S Erviken and D/S Rym were also sunk in this battle - follow the links for more details (again, see also my pages about SC 48).
 Other merchant ships lost were the Panamanian Bold Venture (cargo of cotton, steel and copper - 17 died), the Greek Evros (7000 tons iron ore - 30 died), the British Empire Heron (7673 tons sulphur - 42 died), Silvercedar (7300 tons steel and general - 20 died).
 W. C. Teagle, with a cargo of 15 000 tons fuel oil was also sunk.
 The remainder of the convoy arrived Liverpool on Oct.
 22. The various external websites that I've linked to at the end of this page have a lot more details on this battle.

 Crew List: